scipion-em/docs/release-3.0.0/_sources/docs/facilities/facilities-workflows.rst.txt

 workflow, you can see a preview of that workflow.
 Use the *mouse-wheel* to zoom in/out, *click and drag* in an empty zone to move and click on a box/protocol to inspect the internal parameters.
 You can download a certain workflow to any directory on you system.
-In addition, anyone can upload workflows (without any log up) by selecting all the protocols in your Scipion's project and by clicking *Export & Upload*.
+In addition, anybody can upload workflows (without any log up) by selecting all the protocols in the Scipion's project and by clicking *Export & Upload*.

-In order to launch any template (downloaded or made by yourself), open Scipion and create an empty project.
+In order to launch any template (as described above: downloaded or made by yourself), open Scipion and create an empty project.
 Then, you can import the workflow with *Project > Import Workflow* at the menu bar on top and browsing to where the template is stored/downloaded (Scipion's templates are *JSON* files).
 As the template is opened, the workflow is loaded to the project as *saved*